-December 31, 2016 D ecember 31, 2015
+March 31, 2017 De ecember 31, 2016

-Trade receivables VAT/GST refundable Prepayments and advances Other receivables Allowance for doubtful accounts \$ 587,794 53,193 1,251,163 19,888 (119,253) \$ 2,026,462 4,266,554 19,035 (122,935)
+Trade receivables GST refundable Prepayments and advances Other receivables Allowance for doubtful accounts \$ 76,715 1,243,917 11,359 (118,127) \$ 587,794 53,193 1,251,163 19,888 (119,253)

-\$ 1,792,785 \$ 6,189,116
+\$ 1,213,864 \$ 1,792,785

 The trade receivables consist of receivables from provisional nickel concentrate sales from the Ban Phuc mine.
 The trade receivables are less than 30 days past due.
 The fair value of receivables arising from concentrate sales that contain provisional pricing is determined using the appropriate quoted closing price per the London Metal Exchange for the particular metal.
-As such, these receivables, which meet the definition of an embedded derivative, are classified within Level 2 of the fair value hierarchy (see note 5).
+As such, these receivables, which meet the definition of an embedded derivative, are classified within Level 2 of the fair value hierarchy (see note 23).

-The Company, through its Vietnam subsidiary pays value added tax (VAT) on the purchase and sale of goods and services at a rate of 5% and 10%.
+The Company, through its Vietnam subsidiary pays value added tax on the purchase and sale of goods and services at a rate of 5% and 10%.
 The Company's concentrate is a processed natural resource/mineral which is subject to VAT and applicable tax rate of 0% VAT when exported.
 The net amount paid or payable is recoverable, but such recovery is subject to review and assessment by local tax authorities.

 During the year ended December 31, 2016, the Vietnamese Ministry of Finance amended the VAT Law whereby an entity operating in the mineral industry will be entitled to VAT refund if the ratio of its mining costs, (including power and other energy costs) to total production costs is under 51% based on 2015 audited figures.
 The changes to the VAT Law are effective in respect of costs incurred subsequent to July 1, 2016.
 The Company determined that its ratio of mining costs to total production costs for 2015 is higher than the 51% threshold, therefore the Company has not recognized VAT receivables in respect of costs incurred subsequent to July 1, 2016.
 VAT related to costs incurred prior to July 1, 2016 remain recoverable.
-The Company has provided for \$0.5 million of costs incurred and accrued prior to July 1, 2016 but which had not been paid on the basis of a clarification issued by the tax authority.
-The Company is pursuing the refund of this \$0.5 million VAT in its negotiations with the tax authority.
+The Company has provided for \$0.3 million of costs incurred and accrued prior to July 1, 2016 but which had not been paid on the basis of a clarification issued by the local tax authority, but not paid prior to July 1, 2016 and will pursue the VAT refund in its negotiations with the tax authority.

-Included in prepayments and advances is the net export tariff receivable of US\$0.5 million which is currently awaiting approval of customs for refund, as the final prices were lower than provisional prices.
+Included in prepayments and advances is the net export tariff receivable of S\$0.6 million which is currently awaiting approval of customs for refund, as the final prices were lower than provisional prices.
 The export tariff is calculated and paid in full based on the provisional prices when the nickel concentrate is exported.